 Big Ten Football Predictions & Vegas Odds For 2011

-College Football Betting season, so we are continuing our series of conference previews with the Big Ten Conference.
+We are now under the two month countdown for the start of the 2011 College Football Betting season, so we are continuing our series of conference previews with the Big Ten Conference.

 Remember that the Big Ten is now actually comprised of 12 teams this season with the addition of the Nebraska Cornhuskers, who are expected to be big players in their inaugural season.
 With the expansion, the Big Ten will now be divided into two divisions called the Legends Division and the Leaders Division.

 The two division winners will then meet in the first ever Big Ten Championship Game at Lucas oil Stadium in Indianapolis, IN.

 Here is our predicted order of finish for each division:

 1 – Michigan State Spartans: The Spartans won 11 games last season, and they are returning quarterback Kirk Cousins, top two running backs Edwin Baker and Le’Veon Bell and veteran wide receivers B.J.
 Cunningham, Keshawn Martin and Keith Nichol.
 The biggest losses come on defense with the defections of linebackers Greg Jones and Eric Gordon, but if their replacements are adequate, the Spartans could be smelling roses.